 - Feeding your dog's meals in there and hiding special treats in the area

 - Not leaving him/her in there for excessive periods.
 (General rule of thumb is age in months + 1 hour)

 During the potty training process, in times you can't actively supervise your dog and they are not "empty," your dog must be confined!
 This is critical.

 You're missing accidents.

 This is the reason both confinement and active supervision are so important to the puppy potty training process.

 Every time you miss an accident, you've just extended the length of time it's going to take to potty train your dog.

-In order for your to to fluently learn any behavior (in this case, eliminating outside) they must have a clear understanding of what you want and what you don’t.
+In order for your dog to fluently learn any behavior (in this case, eliminating outside) they must have a clear understanding of what you want and what you don't.

 If your dog has an accident and doesn't get any feedback, they're never going to understand what's expected of them.